pranav-P92/AWS-SAA/README.md

 Multiple servers share **the same IP address**.

 Routing automatically sends user to the **closest location**.
-Anycast IP sends the traffice directly to Edge location.
+Anycast IP sends the traffic directly to Edge location.
 ### **AWS Global Accelerator (GA)**

 It is a networking service that: